-Shang-Chi, who's name can be interpreted as "a rising and advancing spirit" was born in Honan province in China, son to a wealthy international crime lord named Fu Manchu and an unknown American woman genetically selected by his father.
-Trained privately by the greatest masters of various disciplines, Chinese and otherwise, Shang had limited contact with his parents.
+Shang-Chi (simplified Chinese: 尚气/上气; traditional Chinese: 尚氣/上氣; pinyin: Shàng Qì; Wade–Giles: Shang Ch'i), who's name can be interpreted as "a rising and advancing spirit" was born in Honan province in China, son to a wealthy international crime lord named Fu Manchu and an unknown American woman genetically selected by his father.
+Trained privately by Fu Manchu himself and his most trusted senseis of various disciplines, Chinese and otherwise, in both the mental and martial arts.
+Shang had limited contact with his parents.

 When he did see his father, his father told him that all of his training was being directed toward some sort of great humanitarian goal, as his father manipulated Shang into thinking that he was a philanthropist.
 When the time finally came for Shang to face the outside world and carry out this mission, he was transported to England, where his mission was assassination.
 He knew nothing other than to honor his father with complete loyalty, so after stealthily sneaking into his target's home, he killed who he thought was an evil man in one swift strike.
 British secret agent Sir Dennis Nayland-Smith arrived on the scene in time to catch Shang, but of course couldn't keep him there.
 Shang later sought out his mother, now living in London, who then told him the truth about her former husbands life of crime and evil.
 At that time, Shang swore to become his father's enemy, and do whatever it would take to topple his evil empire.